 While this is admittedly hard to quantify, we hear from marketers all the time that their resources (time and budget) are limited, or they don't have SEO expertise in house.
 This causes SEO to get pushed to the back burner when other pressing, more familiar, issues arise.

 Our proven SEO process ensures we understand our clients' objectives, target audiences, and differentiators, and incorporate them into our SEO strategies—as fast as possible.
+We're also always looking at innovations and opportunities in the industry to help clients, as well as other outside factors, like how to apply the best SEO strategies during economic uncertainty.
 There are many different approaches to strategic planning for SEO initiatives and we are big fans of having a plan—any plan—that includes upfront research, a feedback loop during implementation, and insightful reporting.

 SEO Operating in a Silo